unjs/jiti/README.md

 ### CLI

-You can use `jiti` CLI to quickly run any script with Typescript and native ESM support!
+You can use `jiti` CLI to quickly run any script with TypeScript and native ESM support!

 ```bash
 npx jiti ./index.ts